There are at least 3 reactions to hearing the planet is reaching peak child:

 - 2021 July 22: Added ‘Don’t panic, with link to updated “Wealth & Happiness Vs Population“

 - 2021 Nov 20: Update & Analysis: Peak Child From 2017 Confirmed By Birth Records.

 - none outstanding

-Beyond the typo, well said.
+Well said.
 I agree.
-Maybe we disagree on details, but that we should have started back in 1920, instead of starting, and too slowly, in 1960.
+Maybe we disagree on details, but that it would have been better if birth rates started falling back in 1920, instead of starting, and too slowly, in 1960.
 Yes, yes.
-And that now we are overpopulated and that it is a huge problem.
+And that now we are overpopulated, yes, and that it is a huge problem, yes.

 Still, the number of children being born today is no longer driving growth, and now our problem is dealing with the backlog.

 This entry is an exploration of ‘peak child’, what ‘peak child’ means, and why ‘peak child’ alone does not stop population growth for many years to come.
 You have me thinking though, and I will soon explore what is needed to stop population growth right now.
 I suspect it would be something like a global 1 child limit, but desperate times call for desperate measures, and these are desperate times.